 Which mosquito repellents work best?

 The most effective repellents contain DEET (N,N-diethyl-m-toluamide) or permethrin.
-You can use DEET directly on skin and on clothing.
+You can use DEET directly on skin and on clothing, while permethrin is used to treat clothing.
 Both have proven to be very effective against a variety of biting insects.
 The U.S. EPA provides a search tool to assist in finding a repellent that is right for you (http://cfpub.epa.gov/oppref/insect/#searchform).

 What are the general considerations for using products containing DEET safely?